Mt San Antonio College participates in federal and state programs for grants, loans waivers and work-study.

 The William D Ford Direct Loan Program is financial aid in the form of a loan from the Department of Education and it is administered directly with the United States Department of Education.
 There are loan fees associated with these loans, which are charged by the lender.
 Mt.
 San Antonio College offers three types of loans through this program: Subsidized, Unsubsidized and Parent PLUS.
 Click on the links below to download the forms.

 Mt.
 San Antonio College participates in the Direct Loan Program only and does not certify private or alternative loans.

 Student loans must be repaid.
-The subsidized loan is based on financial need and the federal government pays the interest on the loan as long as the student is enrolled at least half-time and for a six-month grace period following either a less than half-time enrollment period or separation.
+The subsidized loan is based on financial need and the federal government pays the interest on the loan as long as the student is enrolled at least half-time.
 The interest on an unsubsidized loan is the student's responsibility and continues to accrue from disbursement of loan proceeds through repayment of the loan.
 This means that your principal balance will increase (you will owe more than what you originally borrowed) unless you choose to make interest payment while in school and during your grace period.

 Per Federal regulations and because borrowing a Direct Loan is a privilege, the institution reserves the right to refuse to certify a loan application on a case by case basis.